SQream Technologies raises $39.4 million for GPU-accelerated databases

 While GPU-accelerated databases like SQream are well-suited to certain workloads, it’s unclear whether they’ll move into the mainstream anytime soon.
 That’s because they tend to perform poorly on database operations that can’t be parallelized or that don’t involve floating point and other numeric processing.
 Plus, they struggle to stand out — SQream competes with vendors like BlazingDB, Kinetica, and OmniSci (formerly MapD), among others.

-The company says it’s specifically targeting AI and data analytics applications requiring high database throughput.
-One customer — AIS, one of Thailand’s largest mobile phone operators — deployed SQream DB to reduce queries of millions of raw data records from one hour to less than 50 seconds, SQream claims.
-Another, Sheba Cancer Research Institution, reportedly uses the platform to analyze up to 1 petabyte of genome sequences.
+The Tel Aviv-based company says it’s specifically targeting AI and data analytics applications requiring high database throughput.
+SQream claims one customer — AIS, one of Thailand’s largest mobile phone operators — deployed SQream DB to reduce queries of millions of raw data records from one hour to less than 50 seconds.
+Another customer, Sheba Cancer Research Institution, reportedly uses the platform to analyze up to 1 petabyte of genome sequences.

 Mangrove Capital Partners and Schusterman Family Investments co-led this latest raise, with participation from existing investors Hanaco Venture Capital, Sistema.vc, World Trade Center Ventures, Blumberg Capital, Silvertech Ventures, and Alibaba Group.
+(SQream partnered with Alibaba in 2018 to offer the former’s GPU-accelerated database as a service to Alibaba Cloud customers.)
 The series B+ brings SQream’s total raised to over $50 million.
-(SQream partnered with Alibaba in 2018 to offer the former’s GPU-accelerated database as a service to Alibaba Cloud customers.)
-As a part of the round, Silvertech Ventures’ Charlie Federman and Mangrove’s Roy Saar will join Tel Aviv-based SQream’s board of directors.
+As a part of the round, Silvertech Ventures’ Charlie Federman and Mangrove’s Roy Saar will join SQream’s board of directors.